Post-Peta-Crest/ppOpenHPC/README.md

 ------------------------------------------------------------------------

  --- Change History ---
-（Changes in release 0.4.0）
+Changes in release 0.4.0

-・The new version of HACApK which is paralleized in the hybrid parallel programming model is included.
+The new version of HACApK which is paralleized in the hybrid parallel programming model is included.
-・The BEM-BB framework was minorly updated.
+The BEM-BB framework was minorly updated.